List of Classroom of the Elite characters: Class-D students (former)

-A selfish student with intellectual beauty, who secretly harbors a softer side.
+A selfish student with intellectual beauty, who secretly harbors a softer side by her so called brother.
 She joins Kiyotaka in class and is also careful about how she spends her points.
 Like Kiyotaka, she has trouble communicating with others but unlike him, she thinks friends are unnecessary.
 Kiyotaka is the only student in her class that she talks to and confides in him, as she seems to express interest in his insightful yet mysterious personality and has her doubts about him and his mysterious past, believing that he is hiding more than he actually lets on.
 She is seen as one of the most beautiful girls at school, and is constantly the target of many boys' affection, though she always turns them down.
 Her brother, Manabu, studies in the same school as her and is the former student council president, who distances himself from her due to the embarrassment that she is placed in Class-D. She also has knowledge of martial arts, as she was seen fighting Mio Ibuki, a Class-C student and held her own against her, despite being ill at the time.
 Her attitude seemingly improves for the better as she acknowledges her own hypocrisy by admitting that she is no different from her classmates when faced with a serious down-sided problem.